Dumpster diving: More worth than all the trouble, apparently

 In the opening scene in the movie Hoosiers, if I recall correctly, it is here where the viewing audience member sees an automobile driving along some street in the Hoosier State – Indiana.
 At any rate, off to the side of that street is shown a pile of either burning or smoldering leaves.
 Relatedly, what I now recollect from my past, in my home town – Baltimore – a regular fixture was this now looked-down-upon practice taking place in autumn.

-In addition, in one episode of the hit television show Blue Bloods, Donnie Walberg – who plays character Detective Danny Reagan – is shown emptying the contents of a trash can (presumably belonging to a would-be suspect) onto a part of the would-be suspect’s front lawn, all in the name of Reagan attempting to locate a key piece of incriminating evidence.
+In addition, in one episode of the hit television show Blue Bloods, Donnie Walberg – who plays character Detective Danny Reagan – is shown emptying the contents of a trash can – presumably belonging to, in this particular case, a person of interest being questioned by the detective, part of his investigation looking into a related crime – onto a part of the person of interest’s front lawn, all in the name of Reagan attempting to locate a key piece of incriminating evidence.
 What I remember is that after the incriminating evidence was recovered, the trash can contents were just left in place, the presumption being that the driver of a garbage truck – driver and truck both in the scene at this point in time – was the person left holding the bag, so to speak, you know, the one who, in all likelihood, cleaned the mess up.
 I, as a viewer, can only assume that to be the case.

 Which brings me to the next matter – that of dumpster diving.

-Note: This post was last revised on Jul.
-29, 2019 @ 1:47 p.m.
-Pacific Daylight Time.